GLOBAL MARKETS-Stocks steady, bonds slip on stimulus uncertainty

 "While one or two data points alone will not meaningfully alter the outlook for Fed monetary policy, additional upside surprises to U.S. data over the coming weeks would indeed see investors scale back expectations for additional Fed easing," said Omer Esiner, chief analyst at Commonwealth Foreign Exchange in Washington.

-Among the latest evidence the U.S. economy is not as weak as previously feared were a 0.6 percent increase in industrial output in July and a rise in a gauge of home builder confidence, which hit its highest in more than five years, in data published on Wednesday.
+Among the latest evidence the U.S. economy is not as weak as previously feared were a 0.6 percent increase in industrial output in July and a rise in a gauge of home builder confidence, which hit its highest in more than five years.

 The data, however, was mitigated by a report from the New York Federal Reserve that showed manufacturing in New York state contracted in the first time in 10 months.